Subscribe to get Updates

 Socio-Economic Profile Of The Divorcee-Respondents:

 Though several studies hyperlink high divorce rates to a higher level of education, the proposition in the Indian context isn’t always irrefutable.
-Pothen [1986] became now not certain whether schooling hinders or promotes divorce among Hindus.
-She agreed that it’s far tough to predict the restraining or corrective impact on education on divorce.
+Pothen [1986] became now not uncertain whether schooling hinders or promotes divorce among Hindus.
+She agreed that it’s far too tough to predict the restraining or corrective impact of education on divorce.
 The gift has a look at suggests that, even though the share of these with a college education is huge [55.8%], the evaluation of information implies that a better level of schooling is not always followed with the aid of divorce.

 Previous Post